-H1/7 VIOLET (+) door trigger input
+H1/7 VIOLET (+) DOOR TRIGGER INPUT, ZONE 3

 This type of dome circuit is used in many Ford products.
 Connect the violet wire to a wire that shows (+)12V when any door is opened, and ground when the door is closed.
+This wire will report Zone 3.

-H1/8 BLACK (-) chassis ground connection
+H1/8 BLACK (-) CHASSIS GROUND CONNECTION

-Connect this wire to bare metal, preferably with a factory bolt rather than your own screw.
+Remove any paint and connect this wire to bare metal, preferably with a factory bolt rather than your own screw.
 (Screws tend to either strip or loosen with time.)
 We recommend grounding all your components, including the siren, to the same point in the vehicle.